 I also suspect that the spitting technique, and use of water, is important.
 I don’t know anyone who rinses their mouth after every wine in a tasting, and if you do not do this then of course wine stays in contact with the cheeks, and alcohol will continue to be absorbed by them, for a much longer period of time.
 There is also the issue that some residual wine may sneak down you throat when you swallow saliva.

 For me personally at least, everything points to the benefits of spitting at tastings, even small tastings of 10 wines or so, and even if not driving.
 Unless you really enjoy the act of swallowing when tasting, or really believe it is necessary to properly judge the wine, why do it?
 The benefits have already been mentioned above: accident prevention, health and acuity of flavour perception.
 I would much rather save my weekly quota of alcohol units for the times when I am really enjoying wine, than use them when tasting.
 But if you enjoy combining tasting and drinking wine, or ignore government health warnings anyway, I suppose that is a very different situation.
-As for needing to swallow to properly judge a wine, I think there is already enough artifice in conventional wine tasting to render any judgement moot when it comes to real life, whether you swallow or not.
+As for needing to swallow to properly judge a wine, there are some reasons to believe swallowing gives you a more complete impression of the wine, but I am not convinced it makes vary much difference.
+Besides, I think there is already enough artifice in conventional wine tasting to render any judgement moot when it comes to real life, whether you swallow or not.

 Anyway, must go now to meet some friends and open a few bottles with a meal.
 Tonight I shall swallow.